'I will not loot the people'

 Though earlier opinion polls did not give him many votes, he is now expected to get 10 to 15 per cent of votes, and could be the deciding factor in the May 8 election.

-Shobha Warrier caught up with him on a hot May morning near Vridhachalam.
+Shobha Warrier/Rediff.com caught up with him on a hot May morning near Vridhachalam.

 Why did you decide to choose Vridhachalam as your constituency which many say is not very safe for you?